PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 		kubectl --kubeconfig=kube-config-file get nodes

 ## Removing nodes from the cluster:
 To remove a node from the cluster you will need to run `remove-node.sh` script.
 The script exists in the same folder where you ran the terraform commands to create the cluster.
+So navigate to that folder follow these steps:

+* List the nodes and identify node name which you want to remove

+		kubectl --kubeconfig=kube-config-file get nodes
+* Run remove-node.sh script to remove the node.

 		./remove-node.sh <node-name-to-remove>

-This example will remove the specified node from the cluster.
+* This example will remove the specified node from the cluster.
 Once above script finishes, check the nodes:

-    kubectl get nodes --kubeconfig=./kube-config-file
+		kubectl --kubeconfig=./kube-config-file get nodes

-You will see the node has been removed from the cluster, finally remove the node from the node-groups in the inventory file:
+* You will see the node has been removed from the cluster, finally remove the node from the node-groups in the inventory file:

 		vim "kubespray/inventory/<your cluster name>/hosts.yaml"

 	> Make sure to remove the node from all groups.

 ## Cleanup steps: